calebcode/shell-scripts/README.md

-# shell-script-snippets
+# shell-scripts
-Code snippets I've used in shell scripts (usually Korn)
+Shell scripts I use to automate portions of my job.